squirrels-nest/squirrels-docs/docs/tutorial.md

     }
 ```

 Classes like `ParameterOption`, `Parameter`, and `SingleSelectParameter` are provided by the squirrels framework.
 In the code above, we extend from the existing `ParameterOption` class to create our own class with additional attributes.
-We will be able to use these attributes in the sql query templates we define later.
+We will be able to use these attributes in the SQL query templates we define later.
 The `parameters.py` file must specify a `main()` function that returns a dictionary of parameter names (as keys) to parameter objects (as value).
-In the code above, we specified one single-select parameter called `group_by` which will affect the dimension column used for aggregating in the sql query.
+In the code above, we specified one single-select parameter called `group_by` which will affect the dimension column used for aggregating in the SQL query.

 <!-- For more details on the available classes for parameter configurations, see docs for [parameters.py]. -->